Rape of the Sabine women: Abduction of the Sabine women

-War with Sabines and other tribes
+War with the Sabines and other tribes

 Outraged at what had happened, the king of the Caeninenses entered upon Roman territory with his army.
 Romulus and the Romans met the Caeninenses in battle, killed their king, and routed their army.
 Romulus later attacked Caenina and took it upon the first assault.
-Returning to Rome, he dedicated a temple to Jupiter Feretrius (according to Livy, the first temple dedicated in Rome) and offered the spoils of the enemy king as spolia opima.
+Returning to Rome, he dedicated a Temple of Jupiter Feretrius (according to Livy, the first temple dedicated in Rome) and offered the spoils of the enemy king as spolia opima.
 According to the Fasti Triumphales, Romulus celebrated a triumph over the Caeninenses on 1 March 752 BC.

 At the same time, the army of the Antemnates invaded Roman territory.
 The Romans retaliated, and the Antemnates were defeated in battle and their town captured.
 According to the Fasti Triumphales, Romulus celebrated a second triumph in 752 BC over the Antemnates.

 The Crustumini also started a war, but they too were defeated and their town was captured.

-Roman colonists were subsequently sent to Antemnae and Crustumerium by Romulus, and many citizens of those towns also migrated to Rome (particularly the families of the captured women).
+Roman colonists were subsequently sent to Antemnae and Crustumerium by Romulus, and many citizens of those towns, particularly the families of the captured women, also migrated to Rome.

 The Sabines themselves finally declared war, led into battle by their king, Titus Tatius.
 Tatius almost succeeded in capturing Rome, thanks to the treason of Tarpeia, daughter of Spurius Tarpeius, Roman governor of the citadel on the Capitoline Hill.
 She opened the city gates for the Sabines in return for "what they bore on their arms", thinking she would receive their golden bracelets.
 Instead, the Sabines crushed her to death with their shields, and her body was buried on or thrown from a rock known ever since by her name, the Tarpeian Rock.

 The Romans attacked the Sabines who now held the citadel, in what would become known as the Battle of the Lacus Curtius.
 The Roman advance was led by Hostus Hostilius, the Sabine defence by Mettus Curtius.
 Hostus fell in battle, and the Roman line gave way.
 The Romans retreated to the gate of the Palatium.
 Romulus rallied his men, promising to build a temple to the Roman God Jove on the site.
 He then led them back into battle.
 Mettus Curtius was unhorsed and fled on foot, and the Romans appeared to be winning.

 At this point in the story, the Sabine women intervened:

 The battle came to an end, and the Sabines agreed to unite in one nation with the Romans.
 Titus Tatius jointly ruled with Romulus until Tatius's death five years later.

 The new Sabine residents of Rome settled on the Capitoline Hill, which they had captured in the battle.